 Researchers at the Northwestern University Feinberg School of Medicine set out to discover how much light exposure at night during sleep really affects your metabolism, including your glucose tolerance and insulin resistance (and therefore the impact it has on your risk for diabetes).

-And, the results will make you want to turn off your nightlight… and your bedside clock… and your smartphone.
+And, the results will make you want to turn off your nightlight… your bedside clock… and your smartphone.

 That’s because according to the researchers, even a single night of light exposure during sleep can seriously impact your insulin resistance!
 (That’s your ability to transport glucose out of your bloodstream — and is the beginning of type 2 diabetes.)